Crime Watch Program:

 A monthly Crime Watch meeting will be held at the Community Center at 7:00 p.m.
 These meetings will be hosted by the Chief of Police and Crime Prevention Officer to highlight current crime trends in Bethel Park and the surrounding communities.
 In addition, guest speakers will be invited to provide information on crime prevention and community resources.
-Upcoming dates are as follows:
+Crime Watch Meetings are typically scheduled:

 If you would like to be added to the Crime Watch email list, please forward your information to the Crime Prevention Office: firstname.lastname@example.org